PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

 Dask Gateway is a service that allows to manage Dask clusters in a milti-tenant environment such as the Purdue Analysis Facility.

-To make Dask Gateway useful in a variety of analysis workflows, we provide four ways to use it at our Analysis Facility:
+To make Dask Gateway useful in a variety of analysis workflows, we provide four ways to work with it:

-* The cluster creation can be done in two ways:
+* The Dask Gateway cluster creation can be done in two ways:

   * **Interactively** from the Dask Labextension interface
   * **Manually** in a Jupyter Notebook or in a Python script